Weather Thermometers – What They Are And How They Work

 The body’s temperature is taken using the same methods as a mercury thermometer.
 The difference is that this device alerts you when it finishes measuring the temperature, and the result is shown on its digital display.

-As resistance thermometers are also widely used to measure the weather, we will also take a much closer look at its inner workings later on in this post.
+As resistance thermometers are also widely used to measure air temperature in weather observations, we will take a much closer look at their inner workings later on in this post.

-The eardrum and surrounding area are close to the brain and are an accurate way of determining your body temperature.
+The eardrum and surrounding area are close to the brain and provide an accurate way of determining your body temperature.
 It is a very sensitive organ, though, and can easily be damaged.

-Therefore, extreme care should be taken to use any invasive form of device to measure the ear's temperature.
+Therefore, extreme care should be taken when using any invasive device to measure the ear’s temperature.
 The safest and most effective thermometer to use in this case uses infrared sensors to take a thermal reading in and around the eardrum remotely.

-This type of thermometer is aimed for use in babies and toddlers, where other forms of measurements are challenging to perform.
+This type of thermometer is aimed for use in babies and toddlers, where other forms of measurement are challenging to perform.

 It is basically a digital thermometer encased in the shape of a dummy.
 This allows the baby to suck on it, giving it enough time to take a reading.